 A powerful premier who turns a blind eye to wrongdoing and enables a prominent government agency to muzzle a victim with its heavy-handed lawyers.
 What chance does any woman have against a stacked deck like this?

-Conduct like what I’ve experienced at the hands of the Ontario Securities Commission — first when my job was threatened and I was bullied into remaining quiet about being sexually assaulted by the head of another securities regulator, then, some years later, when finally standing up against the misconduct that was occurring in a misogynistic culture cost me my entire chosen career of more than 20 years and millions in lost income, and finally, after I came forward in the surge of #MeToo victims seeking long-denied healing — couldn’t be further from recommended practices of trauma-informed care if it happened on Pluto.
+Conduct like what I’ve experienced at the hands of the Ontario Securities Commission — first when my job was threatened and I was bullied into remaining quiet about being sexually assaulted by the head of another securities regulator, then, some years later, when finally standing up against the misconduct that was occurring in a misogynistic culture cost me my entire chosen career of more than 20 years and millions in lost income, and finally, after I came forward in the surge of #MeToo victims seeking long-denied healing — is the exact opposite of the trauma-informed response to victims that sexual violence experts and psychologists universally recommend be followed in order that further harm, and perhaps life-altering medical consequences, be avoided.

-And yet this is just the very short tip of a very deep iceberg of retaliation and abusive conduct that was intended to punish.
+And yet this is just the very short tip of a very deep iceberg of intentional retaliation and abusive conduct.
 Harm on this scale doesn’t happen by accident.
 It is the result of a well-calculated plan on the part of high-ranking public officials, ably assisted by a prominent board of directors and top-drawer lawyers.

 That narrative is irrefutably strengthened when set against the fact that the OSC was fully aware of the harm it was inflicting on me and the price in physical and emotional health it was taking.
 The OSC meant it to be harmful.
 Just as it was when I reached out to Premier Doug Ford for help, and he did nothing except enable a cascade of traumatic events that saw the OSC try to muzzle me again.
 This time, it was with his blessing.